robert216434/sorting-go/README.md

 - SortFunc (go standard library package [slices](https://pkg.go.dev/slices)), uses pattern-defeating quicksort (pdqsort)
 - SortStableFunc (go standard library package [slices](https://pkg.go.dev/slices)), uses insertion sort

+## Benchmark

+At init the benchmark generates a slice of size 10_000 with random integers between [0, 1_000_000_000] and passes a copy of the slice to each sorting algorithm benchmark.

 ## Running benchmark

 To run the benchmark and compare the algorithms performance on your machine, open terminal at the root of the repository and run: